 The tokay gecko is a large gecko reaching lengths of 12 inches.
 Their skin is generally brown or grey with red speckles.
 The body of this species is cylindrical and squat their limbs are well developed and uniform.
 There are several morphs of this species available.
 Most captive-breeds have blue coloration with red speckles.

 They can be found all over East Asia from India and Bangladesh to China and throughout Southeast Asia in countries such as Indonesia, Malaysia, Myanmar, Viet Nam, Cambodia, Thailand, Lao PDR, and the Philippines.
 They occur at elevations of 0 meters to 1100 meters (0 to 3609 ft.) above sea level.

 These arboreal lizards like on cliffs and in trees in both tropical and subtropical forests; and in urban settings amongst humans.
 Like many geckos all over the world, they thrive among artificial environments and that has become part of their natural habitats.

 For these geckos, a large enclosure with a screen lid is best.
 A single tokay gecko can be housed comfortably in a 10-gallon enclosure while a pair can be housed in a 20-gallon long enclosure.

 It is best to house them in terrariums.
 Performing maintenance on such an enclosure is simple.
 The 10-gallon tank I recommend is the Exo Terra 12 cubic in. terrarium.
-For a 20-gallon tank, I recommend the Exo Terra Terrarium (20-gallon).
+For a tank, I recommend the Repti Zoo Terrarium.

 Decorate the enclosure with plants, cork bark, driftwood, ropes and hide boxes.
 The tokay gecko prefers a clustered enclosure with plenty of cover.